ono-midori/ono-midori.github.io/techs/libevent.md

 Some programs want to limit the amount of bandwidth used for any single bufferevent, or for a group of bufferevents.
 Libevent 2.0.4-alpha and Libevent 2.0.5-alpha added a basic facility to put caps on individual bufferevents, or to assign bufferevents to a rate-limited group.

 #### The rate-limiting model
-Libevent’s rate-limiting uses a token bucket algorithm to decide how many bytes to read or write at a time.
+Libevent's rate-limiting uses a token bucket algorithm to decide how many bytes to read or write at a time.
 Every rate-limited object, at any given time, has a "read bucket" and a "write bucket", the sizes of which determine how many bytes the object is allowed to read or write immediately.
 Each bucket has a refill rate, a maximum burst size, and a timing unit or "tick".
 Whenever the timing unit elapses, the bucket is refilled proportionally to the refill rate—but if would become fuller than its burst size, any excess bytes are lost.

 Thus, the refill rate determines the maximum average rate at which the object will send or receive bytes, and the burst size determines the largest number of bytes that will be sent or received in a single burst.
 The timing unit determines the smoothness of the traffic.